OnGle/wireguard/README.rst

 leaner, and more useful than IPsec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

-The TurnKey Linux VPN software appliance leverages the open source WireGuard® software (installed from Debian repositories).
-It also has custom TurnKey configuration tools to support ease of setup.
+This TurnKey Linux VPN software appliance leverages the open source WireGuard® software (installed from Debian repositories).
+It also includes custom TurnKey configuration tools to support ease of setup.
 It can link 2 otherwise unconnected LANs and/or secure traffic across public and/or insecure wifi connections and/or provide a secure solution for remote work scenarios.